Subrata Roy (scientist)

-Subrata Roy is an Indian-born inventor, educator, and scientist known for his work in plasma-based flow control and plasma-based self-sterilizing technology.
+Subrata Roy is an American inventor, educator, and scientist known for his work in plasma-based flow control and plasma-based self-sterilizing technology.
 He is a professor of Mechanical and Aerospace Engineering at the University of Florida and the founding director of the Applied Physics Research Group at the University of Florida.

 He is also the President and the founder of SurfPlasma Inc., a biotechnology company in Gainesville, Florida.

 Biography

-Subrata Roy earned his Ph.D. in engineering science from the University of Tennessee in Knoxville, TN in 1994.
+Subrata Roy earned his Bachelor's degree in Mechanical Engineering from Jadavpur University, Kolkata, India in 1984 and his Ph.D. in engineering science from the University of Tennessee in Knoxville, TN in 1994.
 Roy was a senior research scientist at Computational Mechanics Corporation in Knoxville, Tennessee, and then professor of mechanical engineering at the Kettering University up to 2006.
 In 2006, Roy joined the University of Florida as a faculty member of the Department of Mechanical and Aerospace Engineering.
 He is a professor of Mechanical and Aerospace Engineering and the founding director of the Applied Physics Research Group at the University of Florida.
 He has also worked as a visiting professor at the University of Manchester and the Indian Institute of Technology Bombay.